deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 Add custom network interfaces.

-ONLY enabled if network is "slirp4netns".
+ONLY enabled if network is "slirp4netns" or "pasta".

-Due to the nature of slirp4netns, the user is automatically mapped as root in order to create network namespaces and add new network interfaces.

-The tunnel interfaces will be named net0, net1, ... netX.
+You may need to map to root to be able to create network interfaces like Wireguard.

-The default network interface is tap0, which is a TAP interface connecting the host and the network namespace.
+The default network interface is net0, which is a TAP interface connecting the host and the network namespace.

 Go name: "CustomNetworkInterfaces".